Tonga's internet finally restored 5 weeks after big eruption

 WELLINGTON, New Zealand (AP) — Tonga's main internet connection to the rest of the world has finally been restored more than five weeks after a huge volcanic eruption and tsunami severed a crucial undersea cable.

 Three people in Tonga were killed by the Jan.
-15 tsunami and dozens of homes destroyed.
+15 tsunami, dozens of homes were destroyed and drinking water was tainted.

 The fiber-optic cable is now fully operational again after being reconnected Tuesday, said Samiuela Fonua, the chairperson at Tonga Cable Ltd., the state-owned company that owns the cable.